ashawkey/torch-ngp/readme.md

 For the LEGO dataset, we can reach **~20FPS** at 800x800 due to efficient voxel pruning.

-(Tested on the fox dataset with a TITAN RTX.
+(Tested with a TITAN RTX.
 The speed is still 2-5x slower compared to the original implementation.)

 **A GUI for training/visualizing NeRF is also available!**